Newmi1988/fastapi-celery/ReadMe.md

 Use the FastAPI Docs page to run the example on the workers

 ## TODO
-Add pydantic models for savety.
+- Add pydantic models for savety.
+- Add helm charts and automate build for testing in k8s

 ## NOTE
 The underlying modules using poetry to keep track of all the dependencies.